 At some point, you might need to repair the plaster you already have in your home.
 Gouges and other marks can often appear as a result of daily wear and tear.
 Then other times damage can appear after unexpected events like flooding.
 You may even discover cracks behind furniture when you redecorate.

-Damage and patches of loose plaster need to be repaired before they develop into larger problems.
+Damage and loose plaster need to be repaired before they develop into larger problems.
 Cracks in the smooth surface of your walls and ceiling can also occur during the typical settling of a house.
-You'll need to have the problem areas filled and sanded in preparation for a skim coat.
+A plasterer can help with this by filling plaster cracks and patching plaster walls in problem areas before sanding them in preparation for a skim coat.

 If you have decorative plaster works in your home, at some point you may need to think about restoring them back to their original glory.
 Just like with plaster walls, damage occurring from water, rot, fire, or simple degradation over time can affect decorative plaster.